Naturally occurring half steps (natural half step to another natural) are between B/C & E/F. [E♯ = F; E = F♭; B♯ = C; B = C♭].

 To Remember, Do These Things

 It can be a challenge to learn notes on guitar (tone-names of the frets) in standard tuning, especially in the upper positions.
 Below are things to do to help us remember.
 We repeat the list until we 'can't not know it'.
-This list is specifically for standard tuning, yet it can be applied it to any tuning.
+This list is specifically for standard tuning, yet it can be applied to any tuning.

 Name tone-names (vocally & sub-vocally) on each string using the chromatic scale going up each fret.
 Say the tone-name, repeat on each string in multiple passes.
 Visual this naming process when away from the guitar.